Sifnos sailing holidays

 Kitriani islet

-It is a difficult & fair weather anchorage; swell will penetrate; mind the reef on the approach from the east, which is only shown (as “awash” even) on C-Map; solid holding in sand; open to NE – SSW winds; low cliffs make it difficult to get a line ashore; fine snorkeling and fishing Lat Long
+It is a difficult & fair weather anchorage; swell will penetrate; mind the reef on the approach from the east, which is solely shown (as “awash” even) on C-Map; solid holding in sand; open to NE – SSW winds; low cliffs make it difficult to get a line ashore; fine snorkeling and fishing Lat Long.

 South-East Bay